-The ESOS Act requires providers of courses to international students to register their institution and the courses they offer with the Australian Government Department of Education, Employment and Workplace Relations (DEEWR) through the Victorian Registration and Qualifications Authority (VRQA).
+The ESOS Act requires providers of courses to international students to register their institution and the courses they offer with the Australian Government Department of Education and Training (DEET) through the Tertiary Education Quality and Standards Agency (TEQSA).
 This register is called the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).

 The Bureau of Meteorology Training Centre (BMTC) is CRICOS Provider Number 02015K.